ameyakhedekar/RepoDetailsApiEx/README.md

 ## Limitations and Improvements
 * Build CI/CD pipeline in a tool.
-The instructions are based in the _deploy.bat_ file
+The instructions are based in the _deploy.bat_ file.
+Tagging for release is manual, but would be ideally be done by the CI CD pipeline.
 * Write unittests for the projects/Extend it with TDD development.
 * There is rate limiting with the public endpoint with github(https://api.github.com).
 Would need to add authentication to extend that.